armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 To get started, you need at least one service account to use for authentication between Borealis and your deployment target where a Remote Network Agent (RNA) is installed.

-To start, create the client credentials for the RNA on your deployment target:
+Create the client credentials for the RNA on your deployment target:

 {{< include "aurora-borealis/borealis-client-creds.md" >}}